Deals move without structure, stages are skipped, and visibility breaks down. This leads to unreliable forecasts and inconsistent sales execution.

 What this solution covers

-Defines and enforces how deals are allowed to move across pipeline stages.
-This ensures progression follows a consistent, controlled structure aligned with CRM automation best practices.
+Defines and enforces how deals move across stages using structured rules aligned with CRM automation best practices.

-Maintains consistent deal state across CRM, reporting, and connected systems.
-This ensures all downstream systems reflect accurate pipeline data, including processes like Automate Deal Tracking and Automate CRM Updates.
+Maintains consistent deal state across systems via Automate Deal Tracking and Automate CRM Updates.

 What this solution does NOT cover